tbowman01/AI-Vibe-Code-Setup/README.md

 ### Install the SPARC-Omega RooModes
 1. Copy the `.roomodes` file from this repository into the root directory of your project (or a parent directory).
 2. Roo Code will automatically detect and load the modes.
 (You can also save modes globally via Roo Code's UI/CLI if preferred).
-    *   *Note*: The core logic and instructions, including Ontology guidance and tool usage, are now embedded within each mode definition in this `.roomodes` file.
+    *   *Note*: The core logic and instructions, including the knowledge-guiding prompts and tool usage, are embedded within each mode definition in this `.roomodes` file.

 ### Start Vibing!
 1. Open a Roo Code chat in VS Code.
 2. Select an Omega mode (e.g., `🌟 SPARC-Omega Orchestrator`) from the mode selector.
-3. Give it a high-level objective and watch the Ontology-guided, tool-wielding AI agents collaborate!
+3. Give it a high-level objective and watch the knowledge-guided, tool-wielding AI agents collaborate!

 ## 📜 License
 Licensed under the MIT License—see the `LICENSE` file for details.